 Music and recording © Alexander Massey, 19 May 2020

-BUY the sheet music – $3.95 (voice & guitar, optional vocal harmonies)
+Download the free sheet music (voice & piano or guitar, + optional vocal harmonies)

 In May 2020, during the lockdown, I was attending a morning meditation session run by Rabbi Anne Brener in the USA (4.30pm for me in the UK!).
 She asked us how we were feeling, and I realised that I felt overwhelmed at the time, by trying to meet so many competing demands on my attention and energy.
 Anne suggested that I could do what Moses did, and allow myself some ‘time out’.
 He secluded himself, and God spoke to him the ’13 attributes of mercy’ (Ex.
 34:6-7).
 Jewish tradition teaches that when we speak to God and meditate on these attributes, we will never come away empty-handed (Talmud, Rosh Hashanah 17b).